MicrosoftDocs/windows-dev-docs/hub/apps/get-started/start-here.md

 * [An overview of Windows development options](/windows/apps/get-started/)
 * [Windows app development: options and features](dev-options.md)

-If you are using Windows to write apps for Windows and/or other platforms, you'll be interested in this topic.
-It covers using other langauges such as Python and Rust, and other tips such as installing Linux on Windows to gain access to open source tools.
+If you are using Windows to write apps for Windows and/or other platforms, you'll be interested in the following topic.
+It covers using other langauges such as Python and Rust, and includes tips such as how to install Linux on Windows in order to gain access to open source tools.

 * [Set up your development environment on Windows](/windows/dev-environment/)